Hassett-Tschinkel correspondence: Modality and projective hypersurfaces: Hassett-Tschinkel correspondence

-In this correspondence we realize the space $\PP^n$ as the projectivization $\PP(R)$ of the algebra $R$, and the $\GG_a^n$-action is given as the action of the group of invertible elements of $R$ by multiplication.
+In this correspondence we realize the space $\PP^n$ as the projectivization $\PP(R)$ of the algebra $R$, and the $\GG_a^n$-action is given as the action of a group of invertible elements of $R$ by multiplication.
 The complement of the open $\GG_a^n$-orbit on $\PP(R)$ is the hyperplane $\PP(\mm)$.
+More precisely, let us give an algebraic interpretation of the $\GG_a^n$-orbit structure on $\PP^n$.
+Recall that two elements $a$ and $b$ of an algebra $R$ are {\it associated} if there exists an invertible element $c\in R$ such that $a=bc$.

-\begin{remark} Recall that two elements $a$ and $b$ of an algebra $R$ are associated if there exists an invertible element $c\in R$ such that $a=bc$.
-The correspondence of Theorem~\ref{T2} determines a bijection between $\GG_a^n$-orbits on $\PP^n$ and association classes of nonzero elements in the algebra $R$. \end{remark}
+\begin{proposition} The correspondence of Theorem~\ref{T2} determines a bijection between $\GG_a^n$-orbits on $\PP^n$ and association classes of nonzero elements in the algebra $R$. \end{proposition}